Avinetrix/OfficeGPT/README.md

 # ChatGPT Integration for Microsoft Word

-This VBA macro allows you to interact with the ChatGPT 4o and 3.5 Turbo models directly from within Microsoft Word.
+This VBA macro allows you to interact with the ChatGPT 4o, 4o mini, or 3.5 Turbo models directly from within Microsoft Word.
 Simply select the text you want to send to ChatGPT, and the macro will retrieve the response and insert it into your document.

 ## Features

-- Send selected text to either the ChatGPT 3.5 or 4o Turbo model
+- Send selected text to either the ChatGPT 4o, 4o mini, or 3.5 Turbo model
 - Receive the response from ChatGPT and insert it into your document
 - Robust error handling and debugging capabilities